 “The people who started this school realised at the beginning that our audience is international,” the school’s former maths teacher and senior school principal, James Keson, who retired in 2005 after 36 years of service, told a special assembly at the start of the academic year back in August 2011.

 “It’s not American, it’s not British, it’s not Danish.
 It’s whatever make-up the student body happens to be.”

 Predating the IB

-In 1968, Copenhagen International School was one of the 12 founding schools of the International Baccalaureate.
-Better known as the IB, the Baccalaureate is a school programme that covers all levels of schooling from kindergarten to pre-university, which is renowned for its academic rigour and international-mindedness.
+In 1968, CIS was one of the 12 founding schools of the International Baccalaureate.
+Better known as the IB, the Baccalaureate is a school program that covers all levels of schooling from kindergarten to pre-university, which is renowned for its academic rigour and international-mindedness.
 Today, the IB is taught in over 3,500 schools in 144 countries to over a million students each year.

-Yet CIS has roots that extend beyond the programme.
+Yet CIS has roots that extend beyond the program.
 It all started in 1963, when international schools were few and far between.
-In Copenhagen there was a small group of American children who were being taught through a ‘correspondence programme’ with the University of Nebraska in the basement of the American Embassy.
+In Copenhagen there was a small group of American children who were being taught through a ‘correspondence program’ with the University of Nebraska in the basement of the American Embassy.

 Hardly satisfied with this as a ‘school’, a group of parents led by Mrs Frank B Gallahager enlisted the help of seasoned international school guru Ulf Østergaard, who had previously served as the head of the United Nations School in New York, as well as spending time in the Philippines with UNESCO establishing their educational system.

 At the time, Østergaard was the director of the Danish Søborg Gymnasium, which came to play a vital role in the future of CIS.
 Together they brought in Godrey Sullivan, a history teacher and old colleague of Østergaard’s, to lead the new school.